 1993-2003 - President of the People's Republic of China.

 September 1997 - Unveils plan to privatize China's unprofitable state-owned enterprises.

-October 28, 1997 - Meets with President Bill Clinton at the White House and attends a U.S.-China summit regarding nuclear power technology.
+October 28, 1997 - Meets with US President Bill Clinton at the White House and attends a US-China summit regarding nuclear power technology.

-June 28, 1998 - In a live televised debate, discusses human rights with U.S. President Bill Clinton in Beijing.
+June 28, 1998 - In a live televised debate, discusses human rights with President Clinton in Beijing.

-July 16, 2001 - With Vladimir Putin in Moscow, signs the Treaty on Good Neighborly Friendship and Cooperation Between the Russian Federation and the People's Republic of China.
+July 16, 2001 - With Russian President Vladimir Putin in Moscow, signs the Treaty on Good-Neighborliness Friendship and Cooperation Between the Russian Federation and the People's Republic of China.

 December 11, 2001 - China formally joins the World Trade Organization as the 143rd member.